davidejames/davidejames/README.md

 - End to end data and analytics pipelines
 - Cloud-based analytics and microservices

-Personal Projects:
+Current Projects:
-- JamesWorld - a gaming cluster for my family and friends
+- JamesWorld 4.0 - a gaming cluster for my family and friends
 - HomeLab - customized router, personal server, (wip) compute cluster
 - Python toolkit libraries - set of resilience libraries

+Past Projects:
+- Alpine Linux as Daily-Driver Laptop OS with containerized Applications
+- JamesWorld 3.0/2.0 (RIP)

 Currently Studying:
 - Linear Algebra
 - Algorithms
 - Resilience
+- Baduk / Go

 <!--
 **davidejames/davidejames** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.